kuujo/yuppy/README.md

 ```

 #### Protected Members
+_Note that protected member _variables_ are not currently reliable.
+Thus
+the `protected` decorator should only be used for methods._

 Protected members are variables that can be accessed only from within a
 class or a sub-class of the declaring class.
 Thus, while protected
 members have more relaxed access restriction, values are still hidden